htc-class/homework-site/src/markdown-pages/year-3/week-08.md

 - Create a new branch.
 - Double-check that you did the first two steps.
 - Triple-check that you did the first three steps.
-- Start at section **2.8 - Funcion Literals**.
+- Start at section **2.8 - Function Literals**.
 Work through that section, and commit your work when you finish.
 - As always, make sure to try to do as much as you can without the videos, but always also watch the videos and update your code to (mostly) match.